-Earlier this year, the Commission suspended short-term water withdrawals by the oil and gas industry due to low stream flows in order to protect fish and aquatic resources and community water supply.
+Earlier this year, the Commission suspended short-term water withdrawals by the oil and gas industry due to low stream flows in order to protect fish and aquatic resources and community water supplies.
 The Commission issued Directive 2014-01 on July 28, suspending some short-term water withdrawals by the oil and gas industry in northeast B.C. due to drought conditions.
 On Aug.
 8, the Commission issued an Expanded Directive to include additional basins within the Peace River watershed, and on Aug.
 21, virtually all basins were affected in Update 2.
+On October 28, Update 3 ended the suspension in many areas.